-Buying a car under the company normally allows for a healthy GST refund and tax savings.
-However, there is a common misconception that buying a company car will result to huge savings in tax.
-The rule is you are entitled to claim a deduction for expenses that are directly related to earning your income.
+There is a common misconception that buying a company car will result in huge savings in tax.
+However, the rules state that you are entitled to claim a deduction for expenses that are directly related to earning your income.
 In other words, if the car is used for personal use you can not claim a tax deduction for the personal use portion.
-In fact, if the company is paying for the full use of the car including the personal use, the business will be liable for fringe benefit tax instead.
-Which means that you just made your business eligible for more tax to pay!
+In fact, if the company is paying for the full use of the car including the personal use, the business will be liable for fringe benefits tax (FBT) instead.
+This means that instead, you’ve increased the tax bill for your business!

 The point is that buying a company car does not necessarily mean less tax to pay.